-Now launch Reason then go to "Preferences" and select "Control Surfaces".
+Launch Reason then go to "Preferences" and select "Control Surfaces".
 Click on "Add" and in the window that pops up, select "RetouchControl" from the Manufacturer's drop down menu.
-The available control surfaces from the Model menu are "Push2Transport", "Push2Devices" and "Push2Mixer".
-Add "Push2Transport" first and set the IN and OUT ports as shown in the table below and make it the master keyboard.
+The available control surfaces from the Model menu are "Push3Transport", "Push3Devices" and "Push3Mixer".
+Add "Push3Transport" first and set the IN and OUT ports as shown in the table below and make it the master keyboard.

 IN port OUT port

-Mac Push2_IN Push2_OUT
+Mac PusheR3_IN PusheR3_OUT

-Windows with LoopMIDI from PusheR2 1 to PusheR2 1
+Windows with LoopMIDI PusheR3_IN PusheR3_OUT